 - Suggest honest, practical, and attainable opportunities for you to reach and to build a brand positioning strategy around

-6. Commit, Coordinate, and Nurture- A clearly positioned brand can be executed across all your touchpoints and be conveyed as your significant competitive advantage against other mainstream competitors.
-Once you have established your brand positioning strategy, the rest of your marketing efforts should revolve and build around it.
-Remember that brand positioning is the core of your brand's competitive strategy.
-It is crucial for you to make your position evident and felt from your product or service's price to how it is marketed.
+- Commit, Coordinate, and Nurture- A clearly positioned brand can be executed across all your touchpoints and be conveyed as your significant competitive advantage against other mainstream competitors.
+Once you have established your brand positioning strategy, the rest of your marketing efforts should build around it.
+Remember that brand positioning is the core of your brand's competitive strategy, that is why it is crucial for you to ensure that your brand makes an impact to your target market,

 The Power of a Good Advertisement